BEST EXPERIENCES OF NORDIC COUNTRIES THROUGH SWEDISH CULTURE AND NORDIC TRADITIONS

 Let Local People from the Nordic Countries Share the Stories of Their Home, Culture & Identity!
 Dive in!

 Curious about the culture of the Nordic countries?
-Here's BCD's big picture, which is followed by a series of articles and interviews that offer insight and inspiration on places to go and people to meet!
+Expect a feature on Swedish traditions, through the Dala Horse or learn about Norwegian culture with stories on Oslo City Hall.
+Explore the best cultural experiences of the Nordic Countries with BCD's big picture, which is followed by a series of articles and interviews that offer insight and inspiration on places to go and people to meet!

 Once the seat of Viking raiders and later a major north European power, the Kingdom of Denmark encompasses the Jutland peninsula, which extends north from Germany, as well as several large islands that connect the country with neighboring Sweden to its east.
 Danish culture can best be summed up in one word: hygge, pronounced hooga, which has been called the country's spiritual foundation.
 From colorful Nyhavn Canal of Copenhagan to the drifting sand dunes of the Rabjerg Mile, the spirit of hygge permeates Denmark.